Dn-Programming-Core-Management/Dn-FamiTracker/0CC-readme.txt

  - Cut sub-volume: In NSFs exported with older versions of FamiTracker, volume values between 0 and 1 caused by the Axy and 7xy effects will be truncated, while in later versions these values round up to 1.
-When checked, the old behaviour will be used for all channels.
+When checked, the old behaviour will be used for all channels in the tracker.
+This option does not affect the volume table in exported NSFs.
 (As of version 2.11 of the NSF driver, only some expansion chips use the rounding-up behaviour.)
  - Use old FDS volume table: Since 0CC-FamiTracker 0.3.8, the tracker uses the same volume table as in exported NSFs, which is slightly louder, especially at high instrument volume and low channel volume.
-When checked, the existing volume table will be used.
+When checked, the existing volume table will be used in the tracker.
+This option does not affect the table in exported NSFs.
+ - Retrieve channel state: When checked, 0CC-FamiTracker will search backward in the FTM to restore the effect parameters of all effect commands that have memory, and apply them at once before playing begins.
+This option does not check for global effects that affect the playing order (such as Bxx or Dxx with non-zero parameters) or the speed (Fxx and Oxx).
+ - Overflow paste mode: When checked, pattern data in the clipboard may be moved to subsequent frames if the destination row exceeds the number of rows in the current frame.
+ - Show skipped rows: In previous versions of FamiTracker, rows truncated by skip effects are displayed if and only if "Preview next/previous frame" is disabled.
+Since 0CC-FamiTracker 0.3.9 this behaviour is separated from the preview option.
+ - Hexadecimal keypad: When checked, the following numpad keys are treated as hexadecimal digits A - F in the pattern editor: Divide, Multiply, Subtract, Add, Enter, Decimal.
+These keys are effective only if no shortcuts using them are defined in the configuration menu (in particular, Enter / Return must not be assigned to any shortcut).

-The following shortcuts have been added to 0CC-FamiTracker:
+The following shortcuts have been added to 0CC-FamiTracker: (parenthesized key combinations are the default hotkeys)
+ - Paste overwrite (None)
+ - Paste insert (None)
- - Mask volume (Alt+V by default)
+ - Mask volume (Alt+V)
+ - Stretch patterns (None)
+ - Duplicate current pattern (Alt+D)
+ - Coarse decrease values (Shift+F3)
+ - Coarse increase values (Shift+F4)
- - Toggle find / replace tab (Ctrl+F by default)
+ - Toggle find / replace tab (Ctrl+F)
- - Find next (none by default)
+ - Find next (None)
- - Duplicate current pattern (Alt+C by default)
- - Toggle N163 multiplexer emulation (Ctrl+Shift+M)
+ - Toggle N163 multiplexer emulation (Ctrl+Shift+M; not configurable)

 	===
 	Known issues